rizlas/whatsapp_desktop/README.md

 cp whatsapp.desktop /usr/share/applications
 ```

-Keep in mind to change times to times the user agent in docker-compose.yml
+Keep in mind to change times to times the user agent in docker-compose.yml and to rebuild the app when a warning appears (just run deploy_wa.sh).

 Enjoy WhatsApp